Mount Gilligan

 Getting there: from I-87, take exit 30 towards Keene Valley.
 Turn left onto US 9N and drive for a little over 5 miles until you see Scriver Road on your right.
 Turn into the lot (on the right.)
 You’ll be picking up the trail on your left before the house.

-Important note: If you are driving from the north, you will see a sign for Gilligan Road on the left a bit before Scriver Road.
+Important note: If you are driving south bound, you will see a sign for Gilligan Road on the left a bit before Scriver Road.
 Although intuition might say otherwise, this is not the parking area for the trail.
 There are signs posted communicating for you to keep going a mile or so to Scriver Road to pick up the hiking trail.

 For reference: it’s about a 45 minute drive from Lake Placid, and 55 minutes from the Village of Lake George.